tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 * anticipatory dump
 * throttling

-The dump is performed from the so-called “shadow” L0 without blocking new insertions and lookups
+The dump is performed from the so-called "shadow" L0 without blocking new insertions and lookups

 .. _vinyl-lsm_disadvantages_read_speed: